Call now in confidence immediate help & advice 24/7

 A living room in a rehab in Suffolk

-Some people might enter rehab solely for a 10-day detox.
-However, if this is your first time entering rehab, a 28-day stay is recommended.
+Some people might enter a drug and alcohol rehab facility solely for a 10-day detox.
+However, if this is your first time entering drug and alcohol rehab, a 28-day stay is recommended.

 To find out how long your stay at a drug and alcohol rehab in Suffolk is likely to last, call us today on 0800 088 66 86

-There are many people entering rehab for cocaine addiction in recent years.
+There are many people entering drug and alcohol rehab for cocaine addiction in recent years.
 This is because it’s becoming more accessible.

 With people trying it more in recreational contexts, it quickly filters out for some people into their daily lives.